Frequently Asked Questions

 How realistic is it that I will get any credits for my essays?

 Essay credits are based on the learning communicated through the submission.
 Credit is not granted for the experience itself; rather, the evaluator looks at the learning outcomes and application of learning to make sure it is complete and college-level.
 Occasionally, an evaluator will return an essay for a rewrite.
 At that point, the student may decide how to proceed.

 If an evaluator asks for a rewrite, what do I have to do?

 Revise your essay according to the evaluator’s comments.
 Then submit a new cover sheet with the word “REWRITE” in your title.
-The enrollment specialist will then send your original essay and the rewrite together to the evaluator.
+The enrollment manager will then send your original essay and the rewrite together to the evaluator.

 Can you have essays on similar topics (i.e. Divorce versus Abusive Marriage)?

 Be very careful.
 No double-dipping on experiences!
 Make sure learning outcomes and application of learning are very distinct and not repeated.
-The enrollment specialist and prior-learning coordinator reserve the right to return submissions if they are too similar in content.
+The enrollment manager and prior-learning coordinator reserve the right to return submissions if they are too similar in content.

 What is needed to submit professional trainings?